tabithatxc/wire-docs/src/understand/single-sign-on-and-provisioning/main.rst

 Introduction
 ============

+This page is intended as a manual for administrator users in need of setting up SSO and provisionning users using SCIM on their installation of Wire.

 Historically, wire has allowed team admins and owners to manage their users in the team settings app.
 This does not scale...

 Solution: SCIM! `(System for Cross-domain Identity Management) <https://en.wikipedia.org/wiki/System_for_Cross-domain_Identity_Management>`_ (what's this?)